awslabs/aws-support-tools/EMR/Get_EMR_CLI_Export/README.md

 ![Image of AWS CLI export](./aws-cli-export.png)

 You will then get a single line of AWS CLI to create a cluster with the same settings.

 However, there is no API for command line tool.
-So this code is making AWS CLI for create-cluster.
+So this code is making AWS CLI for create-cluster programmatically.

 ## What this script does: